ox-vgg/wise/docs/UserGuide.md

  Rank  Filename                                         Time
     0  frying-vegetables/hxK9mej0_zw_000086_000096.mp4  0.0 - 9.5
 ```

+The range value shown in the `Time` column (e.g. `0.0 - 9.5`) is obtained
+by merging two or more results from the initial ranked list.
+The ranked
+results that do not get merged are reported as a single timestamp
+(e.g. `4.0`) which is same as it was in the original unmerged ranked list of
+nearest neighbours.

 If you want to try a large number of search queries, you can
 try the WISE search console which is much faster as it needs to